MirjamC/xml-workshop/_build/html/_sources/11_page_BS.md

 than the content itself, we will go through three steps:

 * From the element 'ReadingOrder', we will extract the information about the OrdererGroup id, the regionRef and the index and store them in a Python dictionary;
-* We retreive the textregion and corresponding content (see the code above);
+* We retrieve the textregion and corresponding content (see the code above);
 * We combine the textregion information with the regionRef from the dictionary to combine everything.
 * We store the information in a Dataframe and sort it based on the ReadingOrder.